Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-hls.rst

    also does not support multi-kernel integration.
 Hence, the Pyramidal Optical flow and Canny Edge Detection functions and examples are not supported in this flow.
 #.
-The maximum image size (HEIGHT and WIDTH) set in config.h file should
+The maximum image size (HEIGHT and WIDTH) set in the ``config.h`` file should
    be equal to the actual input image size.

 AXI Video Interface Functions
 =============================

-Vitis vision has functions that will transform the xf::cv::Mat into Xilinx® Video Streaming interface and vice-versa. ``xf::cv::AXIvideo2xfMat()`` and ``xf::cv::xfMat2AXIVideo()`` act as video interfaces to the IPs of the Vitis vision functions in the Vivado® IP integrator.
+Vitis vision has functions that will transform the xf::cv::Mat into an AMD Video Streaming interface and vice-versa. ``xf::cv::AXIvideo2xfMat()`` and ``xf::cv::xfMat2AXIVideo()`` act as video interfaces to the IPs of the Vitis vision functions in the Vivado® IP integrator.
 ``cvMat2AXIvideoxf<NPC>`` and ``AXIvideo2cvMatxf<NPC>``
 are used on the host side.

-An example function, 'axiconv', depicting the usage of these functions is provided in the L1/examples directory.
+An example function, ``axiconv``, depicting the usage of these functions is provided in the L1/examples directory.

 .. table:: Table.
 AXI Video Interface Functions